 /*** Initializes this module to the SetToken with issuance-related hooks.
 Only callable by the SetToken's manager.* Hook addresses are optional.
 Address(0) means that no hook will be called** @param _setToken Instance of the SetToken to issue* @param _preIssueHook Instance of the Manager Contract with the Pre-Issuance Hook function*/function initialize(ISetToken _setToken, IManagerIssuanceHook _preIssueHook);

-Input the SetToken address and the pre issue hook that can contain any custom logic you write prior to issuance.
+The pre issue hook is an optional parameter for a contract that can contain any custom logic you write prior to issuance.
 For example, the manager issuance contract can include whitelisting functionality, issuance limits and any other custom logic for operating your Set.
-Input the zero address if you do not have an manager issuance contract.

 function issue(ISetToken _setToken, uint256 _quantity, address _to) external